start-here

 Home Assistant is the center of gravity for this site, and that isn’t an accident.

-It’s the only platform that combines broad device support, deep local control, serious automation capabilities, and genuine independence from any single vendor.
+It’s the only platform that combines broad device support, deep local control, serious automation capabilities, and real independence from any single vendor.
 No other system comes close on all four.
+It can speak Zigbee, Z-Wave, Thread, Matter, Wi-Fi, Bluetooth, and a ridiculous number of vendor integrations, which is why it keeps winning once a setup gets even mildly complicated.

 Home Assistant isn’t the easiest path into smart home, but it’s the best long-term path for people who care about owning their setup.
 If you’re reading this site, there’s a good chance it’s the right platform for you.